NVIDIA/NeMo/docs/source/asr/speaker_diarization/datasets.rst

 ``uem_filepath`` (Optional):

-  UEM file is used for specifying the scoring regions to be evaluated in the given audio file.
+  The UEM file is used for specifying the scoring regions to be evaluated in the given audio file.
   UEMfile follows the following convention: ``<uniq-id> <channel ID> <start time> <end time>``. ``<channel ID>`` is set to 1.

   Example line of UEM file: